anima-libera/helv/README.md

 This part of the README will be added when the syntax will be likely to be stable.

+The `examples/test.hv` file can provide an overview of the language state.

 One thing to know is what a `[ ]` block actually do.
 It is an instruction that pushes a number on the stack, and the pushed number is so that it *refers* to a program,